yang052513/Twitter/README.md

 # Twitter

-A web based app allows users to share contents with other people.
-The layout was originated from Twitter.ca for practice use only
+A twitter like web app which allows users share contents, image to the platform that all other people can read.

 ## Version Log
 ### 0.0.1
-- User login, share contents